Morfusee/WSA-Website/README.md

 ## To Get Started

-To access the whole site, just press the **Login** button on the initial page.
+To access the whole site, just press the **Log In** button on the initial page.
 It will redirect you to the Dashboard